bflaven/BlogArticlesExamples/nft_insights/008_rorschach_mask_project/README.md

 This NFT generator came from [Island-generator](https://github.com/DavidKohler/Inkblot)

+It has also an inspiration in the [Rorschach Test](https://en.wikipedia.org/wiki/Rorschach_test)

 ### 2. What is an NFT?

 An NFT is a tokenized digital asset that can be verified on the blockchain and is non-fungible, meaning it is unique and cannot be easily exchanged for a similar asset.
 NFTs live on the blockchain, a decentralized global computer network that maintains a public record, they cannot be tampered, destroyed, hacked or counterfeited.